0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 UI Hints
 --------

+- For single-shot captures, generally capture the full waveform you want to see and view details by pressing the horizontal scale (large) knob to get into zoom mode to see specific sections.
+(Press again to leave zoom mode; this resets the zoom value but not the horizontal position if you go back into zoom.)
 - Use `Measure → Clear → ItemX → Delete` to gray out bottom-line
   measurements to be the first to be removed when new ones are added.
   See "Measurement" below for more details on handling this.